sergio-ridaura/project-template/docs/ACTION_PLAN.md

 | :------: | :--: | :------: |
 |    P1    |  M   |    4     |

-Draft a well-structured project proposal that considers all key aspects to ensure its feasibility and execution.
+Prepare a well-structured project proposal that covers all key aspects to ensure its viability and execution.

 **Requirements:**

 - **Introduction:** Present the project clearly and concisely, highlighting its relevance and context.
 Explain its necessity and alignment with user or market demands.
-- **Objectives:** Define specific, measurable, achievable, and relevant goals that guide the project's purpose.
+- **Objectives:** Define specific, measurable, achievable, and relevant goals that guide the project’s purpose.
-- **Benefits:** List the tangible and intangible advantages of the project, emphasizing its positive impact on efficiency, productivity, quality, and stakeholder satisfaction.
+- **Benefits:** List the tangible and intangible advantages of the project, highlighting its positive impact on efficiency, productivity, quality, and stakeholder satisfaction.
-- **Key Features:** Describe the project's main functionalities, ensuring they are relevant, innovative, and aligned with identified needs.
+- **Key Features:** Describe the main functionalities of the project, ensuring they are relevant, innovative, and aligned with identified needs.
-- **Conclusion:** Summarize the key points of the analysis, reaffirming the importance of the proposal and its contribution to the project's success.
+- **Conclusion:** Summarize the key points of the analysis, reaffirming the importance of the proposal and its contribution to the project’s success.

 ### Drafting `ACTION_PLAN.md`